Home > Business > CSR > Corporate environmental policy: why and how should it be implemented?

 The first milestone in ecological awareness was reached in 1987 with the Brundtland Report, which gave a definition to the concept of the environment. sustainable development and makes it one of our most pressing concerns.
 It includes the need for companies to review the use of their resources (human, material, energy, etc.), opening their eyes to a wide range of issues.

-• Specific regulations: since the Brundtland report, a number of legislative and regulatory texts have been guiding companies towards responsible governance.
-The aim is for companies to strike a balance between virtuous objectives, the resources at their disposal and the profits they can reap (law on energy transition and green growth, anti-waste and circular economy law, etc.).
+• Specific regulations: since the Brundtland report, a large number of legislative texts and standards have been guiding companies towards a more sustainable approach. governance reasoned.
+They need to strike a balance between virtuous objectives, the resources at their disposal and the profits they can make (law on energy transition and green growth, anti-waste and circular economy law, etc.).

 • Increasingly demanding customer requirements: consumers are taking environmental concerns on board, making the ecological commitment of companies a criterion of choice.